christian-schlichtherle/fun-io/basic-usage.md

   </div>
 </div>

-Then, the following code encodes the string `"Hello world!"` to JSON and writes it to standard output - including the
+## Encoding Objects

-quotes:
+The following code encodes the string `"Hello world!"` to JSON and writes it to standard output - including the quotes:

 <nav>
   <div class="nav nav-tabs" role="tablist">